Read media coverage and download images, portraits, and logos

 Clothing designers who create furniture

-People with an eye for aesthetics have always been drawn to explore and test their design language in other disciplines.
-We talk to fashion designers who have swapped clothes for furniture (Subscribers only)...
+People with an eye for aesthetics have always been drawn to exploring and testing their design language in other disciplines.
+We talk to fashion designers who have swapped clothes for furniture (for subscribers only)...

-The corona crisis has reopened consumers' eyes to the meal and good ingredients, says expert (for subscribers only)...
+The coronavirus crisis has reopened consumers' eyes to meals and good ingredients, according to an expert (for subscribers only)...

 Corona can be seen in the shopping cart

-Corona brought back knitting, DIY projects and classic Danish food.
+Corona sparked a surge in knitting, DIY projects, and classic Danish cuisine.
 And the virus will continue to influence our shopping habits for some time to come...

-Trend researcher: Lockdown has given us the time to get everything on the to-do list done.
-Including replacing the kitchen
+Trend researcher: The lockdown has given us time to get everything on our to-do list done.
+Including replacing the kitchen.

-We've painted, cleaned out, decked and changed the kitchen while we've been at home.
-And unlike during the financial crisis, we can afford it, says consumer behavior expert (Subscribers only)...
+We have painted, cleared out, laid a patio, and replaced the kitchen while staying at home.
+And unlike during the financial crisis, we can afford it, says consumer behavior expert (for subscribers only)...

-The Business+ panel: What we've learned from the corona crisis - and here's our best advice
+The Business+ panel: What we have learned from the coronavirus crisis – and here is our best advice

-Three problem solvers from the Business+ panel - Louise Byg Kongsholm, CEO of pej gruppen, management consultant Jette Ditlev and Thomas Juel, Sales Director at Cadpeople - put into words what the corona crisis has meant for their companies and not least what they have learned along the way.
-They also share their best advice for others to tackle the challenges of the times...
+Three problem solvers from the Erhverv+ panel – Louise Byg Kongsholm, director of pej gruppen, management consultant Jette Ditlev, and Thomas Juel, sales director at Cadpeople – talk about what the coronavirus crisis has meant for their companies and, not least, what they have learned along the way.
+They also share their best advice for others on how to tackle the challenges of the times...

-These eleven interior trends will be the most important in the future: Interiors should be good for us
+These eleven interior design trends will be the most important going forward: Interiors should be good for us

 And these trends will fade in the coming years...

-ATTENTION!
-This article is locked, but you can read it for a while (until 29/4 2020) via this link →
+Please note: This article is locked, but you can read it for a limited time (until April 29, 2020) via this link →

-The Corona crisis is a perfect storm for retail.
-How stores are avoiding breaking
+The coronavirus crisis is a perfect storm for the retail sector.
+How stores can avoid going under

-Danes fear for their personal finances and are buying less than usual.
-But it's crucial to keep the wheels turning with online shopping adapted to home life...
+Danes are worried about their personal finances and are buying less than usual.
+But it's super important to keep things moving with online shopping that's tailored to home life...

 April 20, 2020

-Eat slowly and wash your hands with presence: How to incorporate meditation into your everyday life
+Eat slowly and wash your hands mindfully: How to incorporate meditation into your daily life

 Start with a few minutes of silence and focused breathing.
-Practice being present and aware in all your daily activities...
+Practice being present and mindful in all your daily activities...

 April 20, 2020

-Make like the shaman of the wilderness: Meditate your way through the crisis
+Do as the shaman from the wilderness does: Meditate your way through the crisis

-It takes some getting used to for many, but peace and isolation can be good for the soul.
-Daily meditation helped Jesper Westmark through time alone in the wilderness...
+It takes some getting used to for many people, but peace and isolation can be beneficial for the soul.
+Daily meditation helped Jesper Westmark get through his time alone in the wilderness...

-Green tip of the week: Sustainable interiors have gone from being a trend to an expectation and a requirement
+Green tip of the week: Sustainable interiors have gone from being a trend to becoming an expectation and a requirement.

 People have had a negative view of reuse.
-In the past, it was the thrift store that had painted an old piece of furniture...
+In the past, it was the reuse shop that had painted an old piece of furniture...

-Debate: why is age a lousy segmentation variable?
+Debate: Why is age a poor segmentation variable?

-Instead of focusing on gender and age as segmentation tools, companies can benefit from focusing on the different livsfaser that consumers go through, writes Louise Byg Kongsholm...
+Instead of focusing on gender and age as segmentation tools, companies would do well to look at the different livsfaser that consumers go through, writes Louise Byg Kongsholm...

 Sustainable materials in the 2020s: Less plastic – more vegan

-We have entered the decade of sustainable materials, experts predict.
-Among other things, recycled materials will be found...
+Experts predict that we have entered the decade of sustainable materials.
+Among other things, recycled materials will become popular...

-4 futurists: In the 2020s our homes will be extremely smart
+4 futurists: In the 2020s, our homes will become extremely smart

-Technology is overtaking the imagination and smart homes are becoming a reality.
-But technology is becoming more invisible. ....
+Technological developments are overtaking our imagination, and smart homes are becoming a reality.
+But the technology is becoming more invisible...

 January 30, 2020

-Don't start a store concept or develop a new product without considering these megatrends, trend forecaster Louise Byg Kongsholm, owner of the Scandinavian trend institute Pej Gruppen, urges the Modefabriek audience...
+Don't start a retail concept or develop a new product without taking these megatrends into account, urges trend forecaster Louise Byg Kongsholm, owner of the Scandinavian trend institute Pej Gruppen, to the Modefabriek audience...

-Danes suffer from thing constipation.
-This could make the 2020s the decade of experiences
+Danes suffer from materialism.
+This could make the 2020s the decade of experiences.

-The growth is not in more stuff, because many consumers are tired of stuff.
-It lies in new and different experiences...
+Growth does not lie in more stuff, as many consumers are now tired of stuff.
+Instead, it lies in new and different experiences...

-In 2020, we're dancing on the sinking ship because the consumption party is coming to an end
+In 2020, we are dancing on a sinking ship because the spending spree is coming to an end.

-Time and a clear conscience will be the most coveted commodity of the 20s.
-We will pamper ourselves and seek solace from the climate crisis we know we're facing, but haven't yet adapted to.
-Two Danish trend experts predict megatrends on the edge of a new decade...
+Time and a clear conscience will be the most sought-after commodities of the 2020s.
+We will pamper ourselves and seek solace for the climate crisis we know we are facing, but which we are not yet preparing for.
+Two Danish trend experts predict megatrends on the cusp of a new decade...

-Images of the pej group premises.
-Click on an image to view it large and right-click on it to save.
+Pictures of the Pej Group's premises.
+Click on a picture to enlarge it and right-click on it to save it.

-Images of the pej group premises.
-Click on an image to view it large and right-click on it to save.
+Pictures of the Pej Group's premises.
+Click on a picture to enlarge it and right-click on it to save it.

-Images of the pej group premises.
-Click on an image to view it large and right-click on it to save.
+Pictures of the Pej Group's premises.
+Click on a picture to enlarge it and right-click on it to save it.

-In these portrait packages there are portraits of each speaker in both colour and black and white in jpg.
+These portrait packages contain portraits of each speaker in both colour black and white in jpg format.